mmiz02/portfoliomachinelearning/sem6.md

 # Unit 6 Seminar Preparation - K-Means Clustering Tutorial

-This week, the focus continued on k-means clustering.
+This week, the focus continued on K-means clustering.
 Preparing for the Seminar 6 lecture, the K-Means demon notebook.ipyb was opened in Jupyter Notebook and  Cust_Segmentation.csv was downloaded from Kaggle.
-The cells were run to become familiar with how to develop a k-means clustering model.
+The cells were run to become familiar with how to develop a K-means clustering model.
 Following the methods utilised, the task below was carried out:

 ### Task A: Iris data
 K-Means clustering was performed on the dataset, iris.csv (from the UCI Machine Learning Repository).